onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Human beings are a species splendid in their array of moral equipment, tragic in their propensity to misuse it, and pathetic in their ignorance of the misuse." - [Robert Wright](https://www.goodreads.com/quotes/53242-human-beings-are-a-species-splendid-in-their-array-of)

 > "God knows greed won't vanish.
 Neither will hatred or chauvanism.
 Human nature is a stubborn thing.
 But it isn't beyond control.
 Even if our core impulses can't be banished, they can be tempered and redirected." - [Robert Wright](https://www.azquotes.com/quote/661020)

+Just like life, the internet also evolved blindly and unconsciously - gradient descent.
+But we are architects and can consciously choose our civilizational foundation

 ██████████████████████████████████████████████████████████████████
 # SECTION: Protopia